irenaliu/dmit2008-thinking-in-react/README.md

 ### Components

-- Navbar (black)
+- NavBar (black)
   - Contains the main navigation links and the searchbar
 - InstagramFollowing (blue)
-  - Contains followers count on instagram and a call to action to follow the creator
+  - Contains the creator's following count on instagram and a call to action to follow the creator
 - RecipeCategoryList
   - Contains a list of RecipeCategory components
 - RecipeCategory (magenta)